frakman1/DemeoMods-Revolutions/README.md

 - Starting Magic Bonus set to 1
 - Maximum Magic Bonus is set to 6
 - Zap and Lightning Bolt cost 0 Action Points
-- Normal start cards plus Vortex and Banish
+- Normal start cards plus VortexDust and Banish
 - Overcharge is replaced by a NEW reusable arcing Thunderbolt attack card
 - Any electrical attacks you use won't damage or stun other players or non-charmed allies
 - Critical hits replenish Zap (NOT Lightning Bolt)